wp-plugins/schreikasten/readme.txt

 == Changelog ==

+= 0.13.103 =
+* Added layout configuration.
+Guest Book, Black Board, Chat Room and Q&A.

 = 0.13.102 =
-* Update internatl count when a comment has been deleted.
+* Update internal count when a comment has been deleted.

 = 0.13.101 =
 * Solved bug with sound embeded object